JunShern/moral-uncertainty/main.md

 ## Task

 Our dataset contains 2,770 textual scenarios where a first-person character describes actions they took in some setting.
-The task is to predict whether, according to commonsense moral judgments, the first-person character clearly _should not_ have taken that action.
+The task is to predict whether, according to commonsense moral judgments, the first-person character _should not_ have taken that action.

 | Example Scenario|
 |---|